CuriosityGym/WifiClock/README.md

 # WifiClock
-ts a pretty simple project.
+It's a pretty simple project.
 We use an ESP8266 to fetch time from an NTP server, and two Neopixel Rings ( 12 LED and 24 LEDs) To show minutes and hours.

 Feature List
 - Shows AM and PM by Color of LED's on 3,6,9,12 positions ( AM is yellow because the Sun is yellow, PM is white because the Moon is white)